-There is strong evidence to show that, at the macro level, countries that invest in girls and integrate women into the workforce tend to be more competitive.
-Many governments are, therefore, considering or are already implementing affirmative policies, including quotas.
-There is also mounting research and anecdotal evidence that closing the gender gap is good for companies.
+Strong evidence shows that, at the macro level, countries that invest in girls and integrate women into the workforce tend to be more competitive.
+Many governments are, therefore, considering or implementing affirmative policies, including quotas.
+In addition, research and mounting anecdotal evidence reveal that closing the gender gap is good for companies.
 Companies that successfully engage women may reap a rich diversity dividend.
-With talent shortages projected to become more severe in much of the developed and developing world, it is imperative for business to have access to female talent.
+With talent shortages projected to become more severe in much of the world, it is imperative for businesses to have access to female talent.

-Each initiative includes the top 50-100 leaders and organizations that are best placed to accelerate progress on gender, focusing in particular on women’s economic integration.
-Those groups are composed of 50%-60% business/employers and 40%-50% other stakeholders, including relevant actors from the public sector, civil society, academic experts and media.
+Each initiative includes the top 50-100 leaders and organizations that are best placed to accelerate progress on gender, focusing on women’s economic integration.
+These groups comprise businesses, employers and other stakeholders, including relevant actors from the public sector, civil society, academia and media.
 National and international leaders and organizations participate in this activity to promote learning and exchange from other countries.

 - To address the challenges of gender disparity through a data-driven and systemic approach based on the specific country-level situation

-- To enable collaborative interaction among a multistakeholder community of selected leading organizations
+- To enable interaction and collaboration among a multistakeholder community of selected leading organizations

-- To share and exchange tested, successful interventions that have effectively closed the economic gender gap, through private sector or public sector initiatives
+- To exchange or share tested interventions that have effectively closed the economic gender gap through private- or public-sector initiatives

-The World Economic Forum’s Women Leaders and Gender Parity Programme serves as a neutral convening platform to demonstrate country-level success on economic gender parity.
-The Programme will provide its expertise and research (through the Global Gender Gap Report series, the Corporate Gender Gap Report, the Global Agenda Council on Women’s Empowerment, the Repository of Successful Practices and other research on country-level policies from 75 countries for closing the gender gap) to serve the needs of the individual and collective goals of the task forces.
+The World Economic Forum’s Gender Parity Programme serves as a neutral convening platform to demonstrate country-level success on economic gender parity.
+The Programme provides its expertise and research – through the Global Gender Gap Report series, the Corporate Gender Gap Report, the Global Agenda Council on Gender Parity, the Repository of Successful Practices and other research on country-level policies from over 80 countries for closing the gender gap – to serve the needs of the individual and collective goals of the task forces.